-Veronica is the author of How to Run a Dog Business and the co-author of Minding Your Dog Business, writes business columns for APDT’s Chronicle of the Dog and the Canadian APDT’s Forum, and is a sought-after speaker at conferences and dog training schools across the country.
+Veronica is the author of How to Run a Dog Business and The Business of Dog Walking, the co-author of Minding Your Dog Business, writes business columns for APDT's Chronicle of the Dog and other industry journals, and is a sought-after speaker at conferences and dog training schools across the country and internationally.

 Gina Phairas, BSc Comms, CTC